kazasho/HotS-for-big-screen-resolutions/README.md

 ## First time setup

-1. Edit "resolution_fix.py"
+1. Copy ".env.example" and make the new filename ".env"
-2. Change the values under "User defined variables" to you liking
+2. Change the vcontent of ".env" to you liking
 3. Run "resolution_fix.py"

 ## When Blizzard.net launcher detects the script changes